 In Scotland, there are several pieces of law

-that ensure people with a mental illness, learning disability or
+that ensure people with mental illness, learning disabilities,

-related condition get appropriate treatment and have their rights
+dementia and related conditions get appropriate treatment and have

 The Mental Welfare Commission has duties under the Mental